nyashaChiza/Real-Time-Credit-Card-Transaction-Fraud-Detection/README.md

 1)	To develop a transaction classification model with at least a 80% accuracy rate
 2) To detect anomalies within transactions in real-time
-3)	To detect anomalies within transactions in real-time
+3)	To implement incremental learning in order to handle concept drift

 # METHODOLOGY: